In this post, you will learn how to read knitting patterns for beginners.

 Inc (or dec) every 2 (4, 6, or whatever) rows.

-- This is how to increase (or decreases) along a sleeve seam are written.
+- This is how to increase (or decrease) along a sleeve seam can be written.

 - Increase or decrease on a (usually) right side row, and then work 1, (3, 5, or whatever) rows without shaping.

 - This means to increase or decrease normally on the right side row and then work the following row without increasing or decreasing.